 However, in January 2021, the UK introduced significant changes to the UK VAT margin scheme for used vehicles imported from Great Britain into Northern Ireland.
-These changes mean that vehicles first registered in Great Britain, and subsequently registered in Northern Ireland after 31 December 2020, will be subject to additional requirements if imported into the State.
+While the United Kingdom (UK) recently introduced a replacement scheme, the Second-Hand Motor Vehicle Payment Scheme (SHMVPS), the fact that the VAT margin scheme remains in place until the 1 May 2024, means that vehicles first registered in Great Britain, and subsequently registered in Northern Ireland after 31 December 2020, are subject to additional requirements if imported into the State.
 These additional requirements must be completed prior to presenting the vehicle for registration at an NCT centre.